 Figure 1: The "Ring of Fire" is a zone of active earthquakes and volcanoes that rings much of the Pacific Ocean, including the Oregon coast.
-Volcanoes and caused by the movements of tectonic plates.
-One type of movement is called subduction when thin, oceanic plates, such as those that compose the rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
-Earthquakes that occur as a result of subduction can trigger
+Volcanoes and earthquakes on this ring are caused by the movements of tectonic plates.
+One type of movement is called plates, such as those that compose the rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
+Earthquakes that occur as a result of subduction can trigger tsunamis.